RosterElf Logo

 100% free security job description templates

-Complete job description templates for Australian security businesses.
-Covering guarding, patrol, monitoring and supervisory roles.
-Aligned with the Security Services Industry Award 2020.
-100% free, fully editable and ready to download.
+Complete job description templates for Australian security businesses — covering guarding, patrol, monitoring and supervisory roles.
+Aligned with the Security Services Industry Award 2020, fully editable and ready to download.

 The security industry in Australia employs over 150,000 workers across guarding, patrol, monitoring, crowd control and specialist security services.
 From corporate offices to retail centres, events to residential buildings, professional security services are essential for protecting people, property and assets.

 These templates provide compliant, industry-standard job descriptions that you can customise for your security business.
-Each template includes duties, required skills, qualifications, licensing requirements and award classification guidance.
+Each one includes duties, required skills, qualifications, licensing requirements and award classification guidance — then pair them with security rostering software once your team is hired.

 Browse security job description templates